Running faster from the 5K to marathon distance is no easy task.

 I remember what it felt like to be told I was not good enough when I was still a 2.43.36 marathoner.

-I thought 2.43.36 was a pretty damn good time back in 2002 when I first started, considering it was my debut marathon.
+I thought 2.43.36 was a good time back in 2002 when I first started.
+Remember, this was my debut marathon.

-There are fundamentals you have to keep in mind during training and preparing to run your best 5K to marathon race.
+There are fundamentals you have to keep in mind to run your best 5K to marathon race.

 Quality vs Quantity

 Remember, just do your best and stay consistent.
 You will get results if you stay determined.